liamandaidan/HomeHospital/README.md

 npm i --prefix ./WebScraper/
 </code></pre>

 To get the application running locally, you need to run each one of these commands in a different command shell.
-Start them in order, and then your web browser will with the application.
+Start them in order, and then your web browser will open with the application.
 <pre><code>
 ### start backend
 npm start --prefix ./HomeHospital-Backend/